-There are no assets accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No 75 to pay related benefits
+There are no assets accumulated in a trust that meets the criteria in paragraph 4 of GASB Statem pay related benefits.

 Changes of Assumptions

 Changes of assumptions or other inputs reflect the effects of changes in the discount rate each period.
 The following are the discount rates used in each period: